SciCompKL/CoDiPack/documentation/TutorialB2.md

 th.deleteGradientVector(y_b);
 ~~~~
 Since the default [Hessian  computation type](@ref codi::HessianComputationType) uses a vector mode of size four, it is possible to
-compute the derivative with respect to all three output values simultaniously.
-In the example, each output varaible is
+compute the derivative with respect to all three output values simultaneously.
+In the example, each output variable is
 seeded with a different unit vector.
-The result in `x_b` contains then the derivaative in the same dimension
+The result in `x_b` contains then the derivative in the same dimension
-as it is choosen for the output value.
-For a more indeep tutorial about the vector mode please see [tutorial 6](@ref Tutorial6).
+as it is chosen for the output value.
+For a more indep tutorial about the vector mode please see [tutorial 6](@ref Tutorial6).
 There are also definitions of the codi::HessianComputationType and codi::JacobianComputationType for scalar values
 available: codi::HessianComputationScalarType, codi::JacobianComputationScalarType.

 As already seen in the examples above, the codi::TapeHelper provides several ease of access functions that can be used
 to create all vectors and derivative objects which are used in the evaluation functions.
-For a propper release of the
+For a proper release of the
 acquired resources from the `create` method, the matching `delete` method needs to be called on the same object.
 Each
 call of the `create` methods will create a new objects, such that e.g. multiple Jacobians can be used at the same time.
 All creation methods are: